In Depth: Reklews // Hock Tu Down

 Following the release of Prozium Peddlin, Hock Tu Down wasted no time in recording their follow-up project, Something Strange.
 Dropping just a year later in 2010, the project came together remarkably quick.
 This if anything demonstrated a productive chemistry between Lee and Reklews.
 “From what I remember, a couple of the tracks were being worked on before Prozium Peddlin was released,” explained Reklews, when asked if all singles from Something Strange were original to the project, or if any were adaptations on previously unreleased tracks.
 “The Bastards Back and Boo Yah I think.
 The Bastards Back was the first beat I co-produced with anyone.
 Lee was fucking about a bit in my studio, he was finding samples and getting me to put it together.
 I've only really co-produced beats with Lee and Sly Moon, we made a few Antiheroes beats as well off Flows For The Contemporary Urban Gentleman.
 The name Reklews is because I prefer to do everything - produce, record, mix, master - myself.
 Not because I’m a boring bastard who never goes anywhere.”
 [Laughs]

 Few Blah fans would have predicted the eight year hiatus that followed, before Hock Tu Down were ready to drop their next full length release, Hock Tu 3.
 However despite the wait, the anticipation only intensified when news first leaked that a third Hock Tu Down album was finally on its way to fruition.
 “Think it was 2016,” said Reklews, relieving the resurrection of Hock Tu Down with Hock Tu 3.
 “I wasn’t being that productive at the time.
-Had a chat on phone with Lee and he said send some beats, think we already had 1 or 2 sitting around anyway, the bulk was made proper quick.
+Had a chat on phone with Lee and he said send some beats, think we already had one or two sitting around anyway, the bulk was made proper quick.
 Then we added bits to it over the next year or so while working on other stuff.
 We were probably always going to get round to doing another one, it was just a case of when.
 We spent most of the time since the last project building Blah, that was more my priority than making music for a long time.
 I eventually had to take a step back from running it, it was taking a lot out of me and was the reason why there hasn’t been as much music from me for the last three years until now, I wanted to get the label to a point where I thought whoever came in to take over could concentrate on expanding and refining it.
 Salar has been doing a great job since he came in to take over from me in 2016, so I've been able to get back to making music.”

 Hock Tu 3 was finally unleashed unto the world October 22nd, 2018.
 Was there any significance behind the release date?
 “Not particularly,” answered Reklews, “These days you're sort of forced to put everything out on a Friday.
 Regardless of what day you want to release it, the digital's are going to come out on a Friday.
 It was just one of them.”